 In May 2003, the Company entered into several interest rate swap agreements and an interest rate cap agreement to manage variable rate debt as required under the terms of its facility agreement (see Note 6).
 These interest rate exchange agreements effectively convert ¥60 billion of variable rate debt based on TIBOR into fixed rate debt and mature on June 30, 2009.
 These interest rate exchange agreements are considered cash flow hedging instruments as they are expected to effectively convert variable interest payments on certain debt instruments into fixed payments.
 Changes in fair value of these interest rate agreements designated as cash flow hedges are reported in accumulated other comprehensive loss.
-The amounts will be subsequently reclassified into interest expense as a yield adjustment in the same period in which the related interest on the variable rate debt affects earnings.
-The counterparties to the interest rate exchange agreements are banks participating in the facility agreement, therefore the Company does not anticipate nonperformance by any of them on the interest rate exchange agreements.
-In December 2004, the Company entered into a new debt facility, which replaced its former facility (see Note 6).
-Under the terms of the new facility, the Company was required to cancel certain interest rate swap agreements and an interest rate cap agreement with an aggregate notional amount of ¥24 billion, as the counterparties elected not to participate in the new facility.
+The amounts will be subsequently reclassified into interest exchange agreements are banks participating in the facility agreement, therefore the Company does not anticipate nonperformance by any of them on the interest rate exchange agreements are cap agreements and an interest rate cap agreement with an aggregate notional amount of ¥24 billion, as the counterparties elected not to participate in the new facility.
 Such agreements were canceled in January 2005.
 As a result, these agreements are no longer considered cash flow hedging instruments and their respective fair value changes were reclassified into interest expense, net in the accompanying consolidated statements of operations for the year ended December 31, 2004.
-The remaining aggregate notional amount of ¥36 billion of interest rate swap agreements have been permitted to be carried over to the new facility as the counterparties are participants in the new facility.
-The Company has re-designat
+The remaining aggregate notional amount of ¥36 billion of interest swap agreements are too the new facility as the counterparties are participants in the new facility.
+The Company has re-designated such interest swap agreements as cash flow hedging instruments as the year ended December 31, 2004.
+The remaining aggregate notional amount of ¥36 billion of interest swap agreements as cash flow hedging instruments as the year ended December 31, 2004.
+The remaining aggregate notional amount of ¥36 billion of interest swap agreements are bear participants in the new facility.
+The Company has re-design